 Next, Sara contacted her alma mater, Rio Vista High School, about class reunions.
 Through high school records, she located Daphine Whelan, her best friend back then.
 If anyone else remembered her, it was probably as a quiet, bashful girl with stringy blond hair.

 “You know what they say about that house,” Daphine had warned over the phone.

 “The real estate agent filled me in,” Sara said.
 “I don't believe most of it.”

 Daphine's mood was upbeat, knowing her childhood friend was back in town.
-But her conversations about that house were somber.
+But her conversations about the house was somber.
 “Just be careful, okay?
-That maniac is still on the loose and the previous owner of your house is still missing.”
+That maniac is still on the loose, and the previous owner of your house is still missing.”

 Most of the sketchy information about the estate seemed mixed with rumors and gossip.
-The only solid information came from the real estate agent.
-Orson and Esmerelda Talbot were the second owners of the dilapidated Victorian known as Talbot House.
+“Daph, the real estate agent filled me in on some of the history of that house.
+He said that Orson and Esmerelda Talbot were the second owners.
+They named it Talbot House.
 The original owners built the house in 1928.
-Because the house was a copy of a real Victorian, it couldn't be registered with any historical society.
+Since it was only a copy of an original Victorian home, it was unable to be registered with any historical society.
 The Talbots wished to leave congested city life in the San Francisco Bay Area.
-1928 was the year Orson Talbot was born, and they interpreted it as an omen to buy.
-Soon afterwards, Mr. Talbot went missing.
+Being that 1928 was the year Orson Talbot was born, they interpreted it as an omen to buy.
+Soon afterward, Mr. Talbot went missing.”

 Daphine's silence through the phone seemed more like a warning.

 Though her hands remained at the keyboard, Sara found herself staring at her little sister's photos hanging on the wall covered with old blue floral wallpaper.
 Little Starla was long dead, but Sara always found a measure of peace just seeing her sister's face.
 Many times, Sara had placed photos of her youth next to Starla's pictures.
 Had they been born closer together in years, they could have passed for twins.